technovangelist/katacoda-scenarios/monitorworkloads/migrateapplication/step1.md

-In this first step we will get started with our Kubernetes environment.
-When the lab has started, open the IDE from the tab about the terminal.
-Our Kubernetes configurations are written using YAML, so make sure the YAML plugin is installed.
-You may need to refresh the IDE by clicking the refresh icon in the tab for the IDE.
+Now that we have seen the basics of how the YAML files are written, let's start building out the db.yaml file.

-1. Create a db.yaml file in the workshop directory `touch ~/workshop/db.yaml`{{execute}}
+1. Create a file named `db.yaml` in the workshop directory: `touch ~/workshop/db.yaml`{{execute}}
 2. The following code is a good starting point for our Postgres database.
+You'll notice that we added another label and some other keys.
 Copy the YAML and paste it into your new db.yaml file in the IDE.
     <pre class="file" data-target="clipboard">
     apiVersion: apps/v1
     kind: Deployment